artefactual/atom-docs/user-manual/access-content/advanced-search.rst

 use **AND** as the default operator when multiple search terms are entered.
-This means that by default, a search for *city hall* will return results that include "city" **AND** "hall" - however, the order of terms doesn't matter in the results returned, and they may not necesarily appear together.
+This means that by default, a search for *city hall* will return results that include "city" **AND** "hall" - however, the order of terms doesn't matter in the results returned, and they may not necessarily appear together.

 **To search for an exact phrase** in AtoM, use double quotes to contain the terms you wish to search.
 For example, search *"city hall"* to return results